 Boy Soprano solos

-The Archive contains a representative selection of recordings from Foreign choirs, particularly those in the USA and Canada.
+The Archive contains a representative selection of recordings from Foreign choirs, particularly those from the USA, Canada, New Zealand & Australia.

 Apart from a few exceptions, Boy Sopranos recorded on 78rpm records, with or without their choir, and the Archive houses both commercial and private pressings of the genre.